-MINNEAPOLIS, MN — For the third year, Wanner Engineering, Inc., has been named as one of the Top Workplaces in Minnesota by the Star Tribune, as announced and published in 2017, 2018 and 2020.
+MINNEAPOLIS, MN — For the fourth year, Wanner Engineering, Inc., has been named as one of the Top Workplaces in Minnesota by the Star Tribune, as announced and published in 2017, 2018, 2020 and 2021.
 With more than 100 employees at its Minneapolis headquarters, Wanner Engineering manufactures the Hydra-Cell® line of positive displacement, “seal-less” pumps used worldwide for oil and gas processing, chemical injection and metering, water and wastewater treatment, polyurethane production, and other applications in the processing industries as well as specialized applications such as pumping machine tool coolant for metalworking facilities, burner-fuel feed for industrial plants and the power industry, and for clean and reclaim water at commercial car washes, where the company holds a dominant market share.

 Produced by the same team that compiles the 27-year-old Star Tribune 100 report of the best-performing public companies in Minnesota, Top Workplaces recognizes the most progressive companies in Minnesota based on employee opinions measuring engagement, organizational health, and satisfaction.
 The analysis included responses from approximately 70,000 employees at Minnesota public, private and nonprofit organizations.
 The results of the Star Tribune Top Workplaces are based on survey information collected by Workplace Dynamics, an independent company specializing in employee engagement and retention.

 “I’m not sure if I am more honored or humbled by this recognition,” said William F. Wanner, Jr., CEO of Wanner Engineering.
 “It is gratifying that our employees feel this way, and it shows in their commitment day-in and day-out to produce pumps of the highest quality and reliability, and then provide outstanding customer service to support our products.”